kelseykazoo/Personal-Portfolio/README.md

 my personal portfolio that displays my resume and about me section.
-Built using HTML, CSS, and Python. https://kelseykazoo.netlify.app/
+Built using HTML, CSS, and Javascript. https://kelseykazoo.netlify.app/